manicprone/joint-kit/README.md

-# Joint Lib
+# Joint Kit

-A Node server library & dev kit for rapidly implementing data layers and generating RESTful endpoints.
+A Node server library & development kit for rapidly implementing data layers and RESTful endpoints.

 Designed to be flexible.
-Mix it with existing code -or- use it to generate an entire custom method library and client API router from scratch.
+Mix it with existing code -_or_- use it to generate an entire custom method library and client API from scratch.

 <br />

-> DB model configuration, robust CRUD and relational data logic, authorization & field validation,
+> DB model configuration, robust CRUD and relational data logic, resource-level & user-level authorization, field validation,
 > data transformation, paginated & non-paginated datasets, rich error handling, payload serialization,
 > HTTP router generation (for RESTful endpoints), and more.